 The population rate is unknown.
 Male genital lichen sclerosus is seen almost exclusively in uncircumcised or incompletely circumcised men and boys.
 The rate of circumcision in a given population would thus influence the rate in this subset.

 Lichen sclerosus has no associated increased mortality unless the patient develops a malignancy in the area.
 Cancer arising in extragenital presentations is described only rarely and may be coincident with other factors.
-Many pediatric cases will improve with puberty, although other expressions of vulvodynia may persist.
+Many pediatric cases improve with puberty.
 In contrast, some authors suggest the rate of spontaneous resolution may be lower than 25%.
 Extragenital cases and many genital cases are asymptomatic except for the cosmetic aspect or pruritus.
 Recalcitrant cases, especially those associated with erosion or progressive scarring, may result in severe sexual dysfunction.

 Lichen sclerosus, both genital and extragenital, has no known racial predilection.
 A genetic predisposition, based on family clustering, is apparent.

 The male-to-female ratio is 1:6, with female genital cases making up the bulk of reports.

 Up to 15% of cases are in children with the majority being vulvar presentations.
 A study of foreskins submitted after therapeutic circumcision for phimosis revealed many cases of unrecognized lichen sclerosus.
 Extragenital lichen sclerosus is rare in children.

 Extragenital lichen sclerosus may be asymptomatic or it may itch, although itching is not usual.
 Vulvar lichen sclerosus usually presents with progressive pruritus, dyspareunia, dysuria, or genital bleeding.
 Penile lichen sclerosus usually is preceded by pruritus but may present with sudden phimosis of previously retractable foreskin, and urinary obstruction can result.